Search: 43 results

 The Lord Jesus Christ be with thy spirit.
 Grace be with you.
 Amen. {The end of the Second Epistle unto Timothy, Written from Rome, when Paul was presented the second time up before the Emperor Nero}

-Paul, a prisoner for Christ Jesus, and my brother Timothy, to our dearly loved fellow-worker Philemon,
+Paul, a prisoner of Christ Jesus, and Timothy our brother, to Philemon, our beloved fellow worker,

 to my sister Apphia, to my fellow soldier Archippus, and to the church which meets at Philemon's house.
 From Paul, a prisoner of Jesus Christ, and brother Timothy.

-Know ye that our brother Timothy hath been set at liberty; with whom, if he come shortly, I will see you.
+Know that our brother Timothy has been freed, with whom, if he comes shortly, I will see you.

 Grace be with you all.
 Amen. {Here ends the Epistle unto the Hebrews, Sent from Italy by Timothy}